 PLEASE READ ALL OF THIS BEFORE SELLING YOUR COINS TO ANYONE.

 Screen available dealers.

-Call several dealers, ask them a few questions to determine their knowledge level.
-Ask them what they specialize in, what grading credentials they have, and what references they use.
-Ask for referrals.
+Call several dealers.
+If you call someone, and they can’t help you, ask for a referral.
+When you find a dealer, ask them a few questions to determine their knowledge level.
+Ask them if they specialize in anything, their grading credentials, and what references do they use.
 Follow your instinct.
-If you think they are not absolutely straightforward and upfront with their answers to your questions, they most likely lack the honesty and integrity to help you get the most out of your collection
+If they are giving you a sales pitch, and not actually answering your questions, HANG UP.
+If you don’t think they are not being absolutely straight forward, and upfront with their answers, they most likely lack the honesty and integrity to help you get the most out of your collection.

 They are worth more as they are.
 A cleaned coin might as well be a cull coin.
-If you have cleaned coins you should expect them to be devalued by at least one full grade.
-Uncirculated to Almost Uncirculated or Fine to Very Good.
-Cleaned coins are very hard to resell.
-Cleaning coins can leave fine hairline scratches on the coin.
-Harshly cleaned coins with scrub lines may be downgraded several grades.
+If you have cleaned coins, you should expect them to be devalued by at least one full grade.
+Uncirculated to Almost Uncirculated and Very Fine to Fine.
+Cleaned coins are hard to resell.
+When cleaned, there are fine hairline scratches left.
+Harshly cleaned coins with scrub lines maybe downgraded several grades.
 The use of cleaning solvents leaves chemical residues in the valleys and pores of the coins.
 As hard as you try to rinse the solvents off the coins, you will not get it all.
+A coin’s surface is like the pores in your skin.
 The residue will further corrode the coin over time.